Michigan Sports Betting: Best Legal Michigan Sportsbooks

 Politics

-The Michigan Gaming Control Board does not allow Michigan sportsbooks to offer betting lines on politics, including U.S. Presidential elections.
+The Michigan Gaming Control Board does not allow Michigan sportsbooks to offer betting lines on politics, including U.S. presidential elections.
+Any political betting sites operating in Michigan should be avoided.

 esports